Published on May 17th, 2018 | by Braeden Farrell0

 Most men wouldn’t be able to walk with a torn quad, let alone continue a wrestling match, but that’s exactly what Triple H pulled off.
 The match was a classic, and this could have motivated The Game to go that extra mile, but ultimately it’s down to his own sheer willpower that he pulled this off.

-Hunter sat down with an opponent from the match, Chris Jericho, on the Talk Is Jericho podcast and they went over the match together.
+Hunter sat down with an opponent from the match, Chris Jericho, on the Talk Is Jericho podcast and they went over the match together and talked about this Triple H injury.

 “I remember you said, ‘Oh my god, are you okay?’
 And I was like, ‘Absolutely not!’